seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-12-28-chrome-os-for-personal-use.md

 I usually do all my writing in SimpleNote, and then bother to post it into Tumblr when it’s been editted and fine tuned.
 In fact, I’m currently writing this on the Cr-48, in the SimpleNote web app.
 Seamless.

 All the video I watch is online.
 Netflix, Hulu, Youtube.
 For the most part. it sucks.
 Especially Flash video.
 The tiny little processor in this netbook just can’t render all that video on it’s CPU.
-This makes watching Hulu quite unbareable.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup> However, using the Youtube5 extension to watch videos in HTML 5, Youtube is passable.
+This makes watching Hulu quite unbareable.[^2] However, using the Youtube5 extension to watch videos in HTML 5, Youtube is passable.
 It’s still a little choppy on videos needing a really high framerate.

 I actually use Chat much more for work, but I do chat with my brother rather often.
 And Google Talk feels really good here.
 The persitent chat windows feel really swell.
 You can minimize them, too, and that makes them be little tiny slivers at the bottom of the screen, tucked out of the way.